-Yati Waghray is currently with BASF Chemicals and serves as North America Business Manager responsible for the Commercial Vehicles and Industrial coatings business.
-His responsibilities in the current role span from leading the build of a market strategy, new product development, and business execution.
+Yati Waghray is a senior chemical engineer with global market and business development experience spanning across Industrial and specialty chemicals.
+Yati is currently with Kraton Corporation responsible for growing the companies specialty chemicals businesses in new markets through market analysis and new product development.
+Prior to joining Kraton he worked at BASF Chemicals as the North America Business Manager for the Commercial Vehicles and Industrial coatings business where he was responsible for leading the build of a market strategy, new product development, and business execution.
 Prior to joining BASF he worked with DuPont for 20 years with roles spanning across manufacturing, technology and various business and commercial roles.
 He was responsible for building the Materials division of DuPont Knowledge Center in India to help support and grow business in Asia Pacific through regional collaboration with local customers, research institutions, universities and Government agencies.

 Yati holds a BS and MS in Chemical Engineering along with an MBA.
 He actively mentors non-profits in India for supporting education for low income students and adults.

 Prior to this, she led International Business Development with Celeste Industries Corp—a subsidiary of ITW, Inc—where she implemented and managed New Product Development & Marketing procedures to create and commercialize new products on the global stage, generating several million dollars in new business and helping to establish Celeste Industries as a world leader in aviation industry specialty chemicals, publishing several articles and editorials in aviation industry publications on innovative cleaning technologies in aviation industry cleaning.

 Dora spent her early years studying and/or working in the UK, France, Spain and Cyprus, holds degrees in foreign languages and international business from Thames Valley University and the University of London, and speaks fluent French, Spanish, and Greek.